nextflow-io/nextflow/docs/faq.rst

         """
     }

+    workflow {
+        Channel
+            .of(1..bootstrapReplicates)
+            .set { x }
+        datasets = Channel
+            .fromPath(params.input)
+            .map { file -> tuple(file.baseName, file) }
+        clustalw2_align(x, datasets)

+    }

 How do I iterate over nth files from within a process?
 ------------------------------------------------------

 *Q: For example, I have 100 files emitted by a channel.
 I wish to perform one process where I iterate over each file inside the process.*

-A: The idea here to transform a channel emitting multiple items into a channel that will collect all files into a list object and produce that list as a single emission.
+A: The idea here is to transform a channel emitting multiple items into a channel that will collect all files into a list object and produce that list as a single emission.
 We do this using the ``collect()`` operator.
 The process script would then be able to iterate over the files by using a simple for-loop.

 This is also useful if all the items of a channel are required to be in the work directory.

 ::